rajanjha01/project-file-tracker/README.md

-	   ## This should create an entry in the backend database
+	This should create an entry in the backend database

-		aws --endpoint-url http://localhost:4566 dynamodb scan --table-name Files
+	$ aws --endpoint-url http://localhost:4566 dynamodb scan --table-name Files

-		🤺 🍺🍺 $aws --endpoint-url http://localhost:4566 dynamodb scan --table-name Files